Amitjangir010/Spam_filter_for_Quora_questions/README.md

 ## Model Development
 ### Pre-trained Embeddings
 To manage the high dimensionality of text data, we leverage GloVe word embeddings.
 This approach helps in reducing the computational load while retaining information.
-Detailed guidance on using pre-trained embeddings can be found in this [Keras blog post].

 ### Train/Validation Split
 For effective model evaluation, we create and maintain our own train/validation splits from the provided dataset.